AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 keywords: access,model,funnel,diagram,levels,permissions
 navigation-topic: access-levels
 title: Built-in access levels in Adobe Workfront
-description: All 6 of the built-in access levels are designed for a particular type of user:
+description: All 6 of the built-in access levels are designed for a particular type of user - EDIT ME.
 ---

 # Built-in access levels in Adobe Workfront